NervanaSystems/ngraph/doc/sphinx/source/glossary.rst

    builder

        A builder is a function that creates a sub-graph and returns a root node to the bridge.
-See also: :doc:`provenance/overview`.
+Fused ops are preferred over builders See also: :doc:`provenance/overview`.

    data-flow graph